WalletScrutiny/WalletScrutinyCom/_posts/2022-04-20-On-Lightning.md

-What followed was a an intense fight over the block size limit but this fight now [is history](https://blog.bitmex.com/the-blocksize-war-chapter-1-first-strike/) and Bitcoin kept the 1MB limit in place for reasons I won't go into.
+What followed was a an intense fight over the block size limit but this fight now [is history](https://blog.bitmex.com/the-blocksize-war-chapter-1-first-strike/) and Bitcoin kept the 1MB limit in place.

 1MB per block means 6MB per hour, 144MB per day and 51.8GB per year.
 How much block space is that per human being on average?
 Divided by 8 billion ... that's